vawn-t/c-store-api/docs/app-flow/README.md

-# This is app flow of the c-store
+# This is app flow of the C-Store

 ![image](./assets/appflow.png)